 When you first light your candle, ensure that you leave it lit for between 1 and 2 hours, to make sure that the melt pool reaches the edges of the container.
 Candles have a memory so if the melt pool didn’t reach the edge on the first burn, it won’t on any further burns.
 This will cause tunnelling to occur and will result in a much shorter burn time.
 During the first hour or so of the first burn, the flame may be a little more erratic than usual, please do not be concerned as this will start to calm down and become more consistent.
 On the other end of the spectrum, we would advise a maximum burn time of around 4 hours at any one time.
 Any longer and the wick will get too long, causing a higher flame and soot to develop around the top of the glass.
 Also, ensure that you burn the candle in an area free from draughts.

-Wooden wick candles are used slightly different to the usual cotton wick candles.
+Candles from The Wooden Wick Candle Company are used slightly different to the usual cotton wick candles.
 Where cotton wicks are usually trimmed to ¼ inch before each burn, we would advise wooden wicks are trimmed between ¼ and 1/8 inch.
 This can either be done with a wick trimmer, a pair of nail clippers, or you can just use your fingers to snap off the excess black wick.
 This should be done before each light.
 Please ensure that you only trim the wick once the candle has cooled and there is no melted wax around the wick.
 The candle will not burn efficiently when there are charred pieces of wood in the melt pool.
 You should also light the candles where the wax meets the wick as opposed to the top of the wick ensuring you light all the way across, not just at one end.

 If you do notice that the candle has a high flame and is either giving off soot or has a soot residue developing at the top of the glass, blow the candle out gently.
 Once the candle is completely cooled, wipe around the top of the candle to remove any residue and trim the wick down to 1/8 inch again.
 Make sure that you remove any loose bits of wick from the top of the candle before lighting again.
 When you do light the candle again, you may notice that it doesn’t crackle as much as before, don’t worry.
 You will find that the flame will grow back to a regular size within an hour and the crackle will become more prominent than when first lit.